tbringloe/Bioinformatics-CrashCourse/README.md

 ## Objective
 The repository provides a basic introduction to bioinformatics intended for upper level undergraduate students.
 The content covers read quality control, assembly of short reads, read mapping, and similarity searches of DNA barcodes against NCBI ([BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&BLAST_PROGRAMS=megaBlast&PAGE_TYPE=BlastSearch&SHOW_DEFAULTS=on&LINK_LOC=blasthome) searches) and the Barcode of Life Data Systems ([BOLD](http://v4.boldsystems.org/)).
 The content required to complete the project and lab assignments detailed here are not provided in their entirety due to data storage limitations on github, or otherwise because materials are physical (i.e. lego assembly lab).
+Note also, steps to complete are not prescribed, but require some level of user input to modify directory pathways, file names, ect.
+This is by design, so ensure students are engaging with the material on a deeper level.

 ## Project Summary
 Macroalgae (seaweeds) represent a conglomerate of species, particularly turf forming species that grow entangled with one another close to rocky coastal substrate.
 Moreover, the seaweeds themselves are home to a host of bacterial and eukaryotic taxa, many of which are unknown to science.
 Seaweed holobiomes are not simply a grouping of species, they represent an ecosystem of relationships, some obligate, some passive, some mutualistic, and some parasitic.
-The complexity of seaweed holobiomes (and holobiomes in general) in term of the number of species and their relation to one another simmply outscales human comprehension.
+The complexity of seaweed holobiomes (and holobiomes in general) in terms of the number of species and their relation to one another simply outscales human comprehension.
 Nonetheless, we can use big-data approaches to gleam some insight into these complex biological worlds.

 Bioinformatics offers one such glimpse into the structure of holobiomes.
-August 7-12, 2022.
-I was fortunate enough to join colleagues on a research cruise to collect seaweeds in Tjongspollen Fjord, south of Bergen, Norway as part of a taxonomic survey funded by the Norwegian Taxonomic Inititiative.
+Between August 7-12, 2022, I was fortunate enough to join colleagues on a research cruise to collect seaweeds in Tjongspollen Fjord, south of Bergen, Norway, as part of a taxonomic survey funded by the Norwegian Taxonomic Inititiative.
 Prior to the cruise, I also dove several sites in the area of Bergen with colleagues from France.
 We were able to collect and document algal turfs, including photo evidence of the turf samples as seen from a dissecting microscope.
 These samples were subsequently preserve in silica, had DNA extracted at the University of New Brunswick, Canada, and were sequenced at Genome Quebec using the NovaSeq6000 platform, targeting 100 million 150 bp paired-reads reads in 25 samples (though closer to 3 billion reads were generated in total).
 Our objective was to infer the presence of inconspicous species using molecular data that were otherwise escaping labour intensive sorting under the microscope.
-Because we were interested in species level inferences, we used a whole genome approach rather than traditional metabarcoding (see introduction to bioinformtics lecture).
+Because we were interested in species level inferences, we used a whole genome approach rather than traditional metabarcoding (see introduction to bioinformatics lecture).

-Using the tutorials provided here, students are expected to take these whole genome sequencing datasets, and distil them into usable information that would allow inferences regarding species present in algal turf samples.
+Using the tutorials provided here, students are expected to distil these whole genome sequencing datasets into information that would allow inferences regarding species present in algal turf samples.
 Students should consult the files provided here, including sample metadata, and follow links to relevant sites for more information.
 Some of the computationally intensive steps have been completed a priori, but labs nonetheless guide students through the concepts underpinning bioinformatics otherwise carried out in a high performance computing environment.
 A project report detailing species found within a particular algal turf sample is expected, including introduction, methods, results, and discussion, along with supplemental code and one figure generated in R.

 ## Tutorial 1 Linux based commands

 Most students are used to operating systems that are highly visual and interactive (i.e. the user clicks icons to issue commands).
 Linux based computing, however, allows the user to execute desired actions using the command line interface.
 This provides the user with much greater flexibility for manipulating files in an efficient manner, while still enabling more complex functions to be executed using various built-in and external scripting languages.
 This tutorial provides basic commands used in linux.
-Students are not required to do anything for this tutorial, though ideally, students would have access to a linux based environment (e.g. a virtual box or software such as Ubuntu) and test commands themselves to foster comprehension.
+Exercises are provided to test commands and reinforce comprehension, which evidently require students have access to a linux based environment (e.g. a virtual box or software such as Ubuntu; covered in class).
 This tutorial is basically meant to supplement learning and allow students to better understand the commands provided in labs.
 It is by no means comprehensive; the intention is to put these tools in the hands of up and coming biologists.
 Most people learn how to drive without ever knowing exactly how their vehicle works.
+Students should seek out a computer science course or linux-based workshop to further learning in this area.

 A couple further things to note.
-You cannot visualize or interact with linux file systems the same way we click and see file heirarchies in windows or apple OS.
-Rather, the user must create and familiarize themselves with file heirarchies, and use file pathways (e.g. /home/trevor/data) to move about and interact with their environment and the files therein.
+You cannot visualize or interact with linux file systems the same way we click and see directory heirarchies in windows or apple OS.
+Rather, the user must create and familiarize themselves with directory heirarchies, and use pathways (e.g. /home/trevor/data) to move about and interact with their environment and the files therein.
 Some third party programs can help, however, with connecting and navigating this environment, specifically if the environment is remote and you must login to it (e.g. [Filezilla](https://filezilla-project.org/).
 A good SSH client for remote work is [PuTTy](https://www.putty.org/).
 A hashtag indicates to not execute proceeding text as commands.
 They are therefore a useful tool for annotating scripts.
 You can use the TAB key to finish a filename or pathway.
 If multiple options are present, they will be displayed.
-This can save typing out everything.
+This can save on typing.
-The up arrow key can be used to recall previously used commands, in order of more recent Many commands will display output at the command line interface.
-End any command with '> file.name' to output command to a the specified file (i.e. something more informative than file.name.
+The up arrow key can be used to recall previously used commands, in order of most recent.
+Many commands will display output at the command line interface.
+End any command with '> file.name' to output command to a the specified file (i.e. something more informative than file.name).
-You can set environment variables, which sub in text in specified locations.
+You can set environment variables, which sub in text in specified locations (see examples below).
 This can cut down on text, and facilitate more advanced commands such as looping through sample IDs
 Watch out for double and single quotations, they must be closed, otherwise your command/script will break.
 Single quotes tell the sytem to interpret text as written.
 You can pipe the output of one command into a new command using |.
-This helps avoid bulky writing and writing intermediate files.
+This helps avoid bulky commands/scripts and writing intermediate files.
 You can paste copied text into a command window by right clicking

 *list of common linux-based commands*